mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 to hold my fear and self-loathing at bay.

 I never wanted to be trans.
-When I look in the mirror,
-it’s all I see.
+When I look in the mirror sometimes, it’s all I can see.
 Then I have to leave the house – go out in public, where my existence is so offensive